Hailstorms badly damage French vineyards, mainly Cognac

 “There are places were they have been 100 percent destroyed,” a spokeswoman for Cognac producers’ group BNIC said.

-Some 27.5 millimeters (1.1 inches) of rain and nearly 15 centimeters (5.9 inches) of hail fell in 15 minutes on affected areas, she said.
-Some wine producers reported hailstones the size of a quail egg, or about 1.5 centimeters long.
+Some 27.5 millimetres (1.1 inches) of rain and nearly 15 centimetres (5.9 inches) of hail fell in 15 minutes on affected areas, she said.
+Some wine producers reported hailstones the size of a quail egg, or about 1.5 centimetres long.

 BNIC was holding a meeting later in the day to discuss damage and impact on output in more detail.